RuwinduDeSilva/Bandit/bandit.md

 ## Bandit 18 to 19
-Open a SSH session to bandit.labs.overthewire.org using putty.
+Open a SSH session to bandit.labs.overthewire.org.
 Use the user name as **"bandit218"** and the above password **kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd**
 This will close the terminal bt prompting **"Byebye!"**
-connect to the bandit18 by using following command...
+connect to the bandit18 by using following command using linux ssh session

 ```
 ssh -t bandit18@bandit.labs.overthewire.org /bin/sh